 SLATE candidates, 196?.
 Help me identify them.

-SLATE members gathered around the pancake mix kettle
+SLATE members gather around the pancake batter.

-SLATE - 1962 summer conference general meeting
+1962 SLATE summer conference speaker.

-SLATE - 1962 summer conference, Bancroft and Telegraph sign-ups and written materials for conference attendees
+1962 SLATE summer conference, Bancroft and Telegraph sign-ups and written materials for conference attendees.